Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 The effect of Prop.~\ref{prop:02}, depicted in Fig.~\ref{fig:06-a}, is particularly relevant from a communication perspective.
 Specifically, the obtained complete (i.e., fully connected) graph is LU-equivalent to a GHZ state, which allows the deterministic extraction of one EPR pair between \textit{any couple} of nodes sharing it.
 As a consequence, the complete graph obtained exhibits a remarkable flexibility on the choice of the identities of the nodes exploiting the ultimate artificial link, aka the extracted EPR.
 Notably, the completely connected graph includes the other QLAN super-node.
 Hence, from a topological perspective, the involved clients and super-node act as peer-to-peer entities, which can exploit the shared entangled state either to accommodate intra-QLAN traffic requests or inter-QLAN traffic requests.
 This consideration induced us to label this proposition as ``hierarchical peer-to-peer'' artificial topology, by including the differentiation -- aka hierarchy -- in terms of hardware requirements between clients and super-node.

 It is worthwhile to mention that the ``Hierarchical Peer-to-Peer'' artificial topology is particularly advantageous whenever no information is available on the actual network traffic features of the QLAN clients.
 Specifically, if a client may equally need to communicate with clients belonging to the same QLANs or with clients belonging to a different QLAN, then the communication request will be ready to be served by proactively manipulating the ``hierarchical peer-to-peer'' artificial topology.
 And, remarkably, the communication request is easily served by simply performing local unitaries and measurements, without any additional quantum communication.
+Notably, ``Hierarchical Peer-to-Peer'' implements a pure mesh topology between different network nodes, such as the super-node of one QLAN and the clients nodes of a different QLAN.
+This is a particularly useful topology for applications such as multiparty communications and quantum conference key agreement \cite{HahJonPap-20}.

 Furthermore, from Prop.~\ref{prop:01} two further results follow.